danforbes/substrate-wiki/Parachains.md

 References:

 Above summary has been built by @luke based on notes I've taken by following comments made by @rphmeier, @jaco, @adrianbrink in #polkadot-watercooler

+You can read more about Parachains at https://github.com/w3f/Web3-wiki/wiki/Parachains